megseekosh/Categorize_app_v2/README.md

 	Select the notebook you would like to use from the webpage.

-	In the second cell of the notebook, write the path name to the `responses.csv` file for the participant.
+	In the second cell of the notebook, write the path name to the `responses.csv` file on your computer for the participant.
 Run the notebook and evaluate your progress.

 ## Citations